Who Should Invest in a Solo (Individual) 401k?

 In other words, the participant will not have to pay taxes on the income they contribute until those monies are taken as distributions.

-Note: Contributions can be made at any time during the tax year.
-That includes going into the next year up until the point the individual files their tax return.
+Note: Contributions can be made at any time during the tax year, including going into the next year until the individual files their tax return.

 How It Works: Solo 401(k) Distributions and Withdrawals

-As is the case with a SEP IRA, participants can make withdrawals from their Solo 401(k) account at any time.
+As with a SEP IRA, participants can withdraw from their Solo 401(k) account at any time.

 Yet, any distributions taken before the participant hits the age of 59 1/2 are subject to a 10% withdrawal penalty in addition to income tax payment on the distribution amount.